Ababai7122/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations` | Prints all possible combinations of two letters, except `oo` 3-print_float` | Prints a number with two decimal places.
-The number is stored in the environment variable `NUM` 100-rot13` | Encodes and decodes text using the rot13 encryption
+The number is stored in the environment variable `NUM` 100-rot13` | Encodes and decodes text using the rot13 encryption 101-odd` | Prints every other line from the input, starting with the first line